“Human voice is the most beautiful instrument of all, but it is the most difficult to play” – Richard Strauss.

 Voice culture primarily refers to the methodology adopted to train or control the voice to sing effectively.
 Many musicologists and voice experts have accepted it as science.
-According to one of the voice experts Dr. T. Unnikrishnan, technique of voice culture is a branch of knowledge, which deals with the techniques of right voice production.
+According to one of the voice experts Dr. T. Unnikrishnan, the technique of voice culture is a branch of knowledge, which deals with the techniques of right voice production.

 Fundamentally, it is the coming together of an understanding of science with the physical feel of the voice.
-Culturing or nurturing the voice is essential for a singer of any level-be it a beginner learning to sing or a seasoned artist.
-Voice culturing is basically a vocal training method of training the voice to project it effectively, using the whole body as a musical instrument with voice modulation, breath control techniques, effective pronunciation etc. The voice needs to be understood and taken care of as a child and has to be nourished to strengthen it by reducing the shortcomings and enhance the impressive traits.
+Culturing or nurturing the voice is essential for a singer of any level-be it is a beginner learning to sing or a seasoned artist.
+Voice culturing is a vocal training method of training the voice to project it effectively, using the whole body as a musical instrument with voice modulation, breath control techniques, effective pronunciation etc. The voice needs to be understood and taken care of as a child and has to be nourished to strengthen it by reducing shortcomings and enhancing impressive traits.

 What are the factors that affect singing?